Endorsed by Academic Senate: May 2019

 The health and safety of every student at the State University of New York and its State-operated and community colleges is of utmost importance.
 FLCC recognizes that students who have been drinking and/or using drugs (whether such use is voluntary or involuntary) at the time that violence, including but not limited to domestic violence, dating violence, stalking, or sexual assault occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
 FLCC strongly encourages students to report incidents of domestic violence, dating violence, stalking, or sexual assault to institution officials.
 A bystander acting in good faith or a reporting individual acting in good faith that discloses any incident of domestic violence, dating violence, stalking, or sexual assault to FLCC officials or law enforcement will not be subject to FLCC code of conduct action for violations of alcohol and/or drug use policies occurring at or near the time of the commission of the domestic violence, dating violence, stalking, or sexual assault.

 The College has education programs to promote the awareness of rape, acquaintance rape, dating violence, domestic violence, sexual assault, and stalking.
 These education programs include primary prevention and awareness programs for all incoming students and new employees.
-Campus Safety and appropriate college administrators attend local, state and national trainings on preventing and addressing sexual violence and improving compliance with existing federal laws.
+Campus Police and appropriate college administrators attend local, state and national trainings on preventing and addressing sexual violence and improving compliance with existing federal laws.
 These education programs will include a statement that these crimes are prohibited at the College; definitions of consent, domestic violence, dating violence, sexual assault, and stalking in the College’s jurisdiction; safe and positive bystander intervention when there is a risk of one of those incidents; information on risk reduction to recognize warning signs of abusive behavior and avoiding potential attacks; and information about the institutional conduct procedures.
 The various programs and trainings offered by the College are described below:

 - Prevention Programs: These are programs to prevent dating violence, domestic violence, sexual assault, and stalking.
 The programs are culturally relevant, inclusive of diverse communities and identities, sustainable, responsive to community needs, and informed by research or assessed for value, effectiveness, or outcome.
 They also consider environmental risk and protective factors as they occur on the individual, relationship, institutional, community, and societal levels.
 Examples of prevention programs include: